Available Registration Dates

 At NAFSA's Advocacy Day, speak out for students, scholars, and policies that matter to you!
 After a day of training and strategizing, you will head to Capitol Hill with all the tools you need to educate Congress on how international education impacts your state and district and why we need a more globally engaged and welcoming United States.
 Personal meetings will be scheduled for you with your elected officials and their staff in both the Senate and House of Representatives.

-Registration for Advocacy Day 2020 will open in October.
-Please note that space is limited and cancellations with refunds will be available through Wednesday, January 23, 2020.
+Registration for Advocacy Day 2020 is now open!
+Please note that space is limited and cancellations with refunds will be available through Wednesday, January 22, 2020.

 Advocate of the Year

 The Advocate of the Year Award recognizes a NAFSA member who exhibits excellence in international education advocacy, inspiring others to make a difference by engaging with elected officials and promoting policies that support creating a more welcoming and globally engaged United States.

 Meet NAFSA's 2019 Advocate of the Year: Nora Cavazos of The University of Texas Medical Branch.

 - Access the briefing materials used for Advocacy Day 2019

 - Use our template letter to request approval from your supervisor to attend Advocacy Day

 - Learn more about the NAFSA Meeting Safety and Responsibility Policy

 “It’s empowering and valuable and a tangible reminder that our voices need to be heard.”